-Exit Strategy by Esop or Co-op Creative Ways for Founders to Sell Their Startups
+Exit Strategy by ESOP or Co-op Creative Ways for Founders to Sell Their Startups

-An exit by Esop or Co-op can be particularly advantageous for ventures that have a strong purpose, rather than making money alone.
+An exit strategy by ESOP or Co-op can be particularly advantageous for ventures that have a strong purpose, rather than making money alone.
 Chances are high that the people who work in such businesses will be as committed to that purpose as the founders themselves.
 Employees will gain from taking ownership of the company, not only financially, but also from being able to influence its strategic future.

 The two structures are however, very different.